ndyjrdn/BuzzgateVault/ASU/CSE 110/Module 8.md

 - Should not use equality with floating point though as precision can mess with results
 - Strings will cause issues too.

+## 8.3 multi selection decisions
+if/else if / else if / yada / else

+## 8.4 Detecting ranges with branches
+- relational operators are also called comparison operators
+- ALWAYS boolean
+-